GrantAvery/RandomTextPicker/README.md

 # RandomTextPicker
-## Simple C# Console app to randomly select an item from a list of items
+## Simple C# Console app to randomly select an item from a list of comma-separated items

 I mostly made this to compete with a couple coworkers who had made their own randomizers for picking which restaurant to eat out at on a given day.
 Each had used a different language, so I made mine in C#.